adrianaladera/atomic-baddies-lore/intro-to-atom-baddiez.md

 Think of your regular spherical harmonics, but they moo.

 ### Tess Bear (formerly, Bosco)
 An entity that is often seen seated in unoccupied lab chairs in the student office.
 Tess Bear sports a blond wig, funky silver dangling earrings, an Atomic Architects shirt, and a dress, although the dress frequently rolls up due to Tess Bear being too thicc.
 First appeared as Bosco, brought in by Tuong, who adopted the bear from his other friend group.
-The idea of Tess Bear was birthed upon Tuong's suggestion that Bosco become our Tess [DUPE](#dupe), and was quickly fulfilled
+The idea of Tess Bear was birthed upon Tuong's suggestion that Bosco become our Tess [DUPE](#dupe), and was quickly fulfilled.
+Tess Bear is the Furrier transform of Tess.

 # Vocabulary and Nomenclature
 ### Atomic Baddie